Matthew Blunderfield is a photographer and host of the podcast Scaffold.

 He teaches architecture at the Royal College of Art, and is a producer at The Architecture Foundation.

-At the RCA Matthew teaches a masters level studio with Adrea Zanderigo focused on the adaptive reuse of 1980’s shopping malls and office buildings.
-He has previously taught undergraduate and masters degree studios at the Kingston School of Art.
+At the RCA Matthew teaches an M.Arch design studio with Cathy Hawley focused on the adaptive reuse of buildings and urban surfaces, with an interest in establishing new frameworks of pleasure and comfort in the context of climate breakdown.
+He has previously taught undergraduate and masters studios at the Kingston School of Art.

 Born and raised in Vancouver, Matthew studied English Literature at the University of British Columbia and Architecture at the University of Toronto, before completing his RIBA Part III qualification from the Bartlett, UCL.
 He lives in London.